 • its possible use (in whole or in part, with or without modification) in any resulting ITU-T Recommendations (or other ITU-T documents) that are published.

-6.2.3.9 A full copy of the existing document.
+6.2.2 TSB will also get from the organization a full copy of the existing document, preferably in electronic format (see clause 6.1.3).
 No reformatting is necessary.
 The objective is to have referenced documents available via the web at no cost, so that the study group (or working party) may proceed with its evaluation.
 Accordingly, if a document to be incorporated in whole or in part is available in this manner, it is sufficient to provide its exact location on the web.
-On the other hand, if the document is not available in this manner, a full copy must be provided (preferably in electronic format). (i.e., no distribution restriction)
+The document should conform to the following criteria:

+a) should contain no confidential information;

+b) should indicate the source within the organization (e.g., committee, subcommittee, etc.);

+c) should differentiate between normative references and non-normative references.

-6.3.2 Should the organization decline to provide such statement or fail to do so, the incorporation shall not be made.
+6.2.3 Should the organization decline to provide such statement or fail to do so, the incorporation shall not be made.
 In this case, the decision to incorporate the reference (according to [ITU-T A.5]) instead of the text shall be made by consensus.